-As Trump names his Cabinet members, makes speeches on his “thank you” tour and posts updates on his transition website, economic analysts are forming a consensus on what the future will look like for most under Trumponomics:
+As the president-elect proceeded to name his Cabinet members, make speeches on his “thank you” tour and post updates on his transition website, a general consensus formed that suggest the following:

 - Lower taxes